 ‘You must be the change you wish to see in the world.’

-Geography is further enhanced through classroom provision areas and displays.
-For example, classes have a daily dashboard which provides daily opportunity for the children to explore the seasons, the weather and the local news and allows them to make comparisons to different parts of the world, developing their wider global knowledge and understanding.
+Geography is further enhanced through daily routines, classroom provision areas and displays.
+For example, classes have a daily dashboard which provides daily opportunity for the children to explore the seasons and weather and allows them to make comparisons to different parts of the world, developing their wider global knowledge and understanding.
+They also recap key taught information through this such as the location of continents and oceans.
 Picture news also provides the children with the regular opportunity to discuss and debate real life and current issues which are impacting the world in which they live.

-Educational visits such as visits to the Yorkshire Wildlife Park encourages children to independently apply their mapping skills as they follow and use their map to locate different places around the park.
-Our global links, promoted through the work of our global teachers, provides our children with the opportunity to study and explore the similarities and differences between the United Kingdom and countries such as Tanzania and Nepal.
+Fieldwork in the local area encourages children to independently apply their mapping skills as they follow and use their map to locate different places.
+Further fieldwork opportunities to Hornsey beach and Fairburn Ings embed children’s understanding of human and physical features of geography.
+Our global links, promoted through the work of our global teachers, provides our children with the opportunity to study and explore the similarities and differences between the United Kingdom the town of Normanton and countries such as Tanzania and Nepal.

 National Curriculum 2014